iFixit Media Information

 - Offices: San Luis Obispo, California, and Stuttgart, Germany

-After tearing down hundreds of devices—and building repair guides for thousands more—we’ve learned a thing or two about the tools we use to get the job done.
-Existing tools in the marketplace weren’t meeting our needs, so we decided to reinvent the wheel—er, screwdriver.
-Our team designs, engineers, and manufactures the world’s best electronics repair tools—and we back up that claim with a Lifetime Warranty on all our tools.
+After tearing down hundreds of devices, we’ve learned a thing or two about the tools we use to get the job done.
+Our team designs, engineers, and manufactures the world’s best electronics repair tool and back them with a Lifetime Warranty.
 Check out our industry-leading Pro Tech Toolkit.

 If you’re interested in reviewing our tools for your publication, please contact firstname.lastname@example.org.
 We get so many requests that we must require your publication have an audience in excess of 10,000 subscribers.